-- If the SMF determines that the PDU Session needs to be retained (e.g. if the anchor UPF can be reused with the alternative S-NSSAI and SSC mode 1), the SMF sends the Alternative S-NSSAI to the UPF in the N4 message, to the NG-RAN in N2 message and to the supporting UE in PDU Session Modification Command message.
+- If the SMF determines that the PDU Session needs to be retained (e.g. if the anchor UPF can be reused with the alternative S-NSSAI and SSC mode 1), the SMF sends the both the replaced S-NSSAI and the Alternative S-NSSAI to the UPF in the N4 message, to the NG-RAN in N2 message and to the supporting UE in PDU Session Modification Command message.

-- If the SMF determines that the PDU Session needs to be re-established, the SMF sends the Alternative S-NSSAI to the supporting UE either in PDU Session Modification Command if the PDU Session is of SSC mode 3, or in PDU Session Release if the PDU Session is of SSC mode 2 or SSC mode 1, to trigger the re-establishment of the PDU Session.
-The UE includes both, the S-NSSAI and the Alternative S-NSSAI in the PDU Session Establishment message.
+- If the SMF determines that the PDU Session needs to be re-established, the SMF sends both the replaced S-NSSAI and the Alternative S-NSSAI to the supporting UE either in PDU Session Modification Command if the PDU Session is of SSC mode 3, or in PDU Session Release if the PDU Session is of SSC mode 2 or SSC mode 1, to trigger the re-establishment of the PDU Session.
+The UE includes both, the replaced S-NSSAI and the Alternative S-NSSAI in the PDU Session Establishment message.